 Table of Contents

 This section helps the grantor flip right through to the specific section he wants to see.
 Make the grantor’s life easier and display your professionalism and courtesy at the same time.
+Our nonprofit business plan template includes each of the items to include in your Table of Contents.

 The executive summary of a document summarizes the rest of it.
 In this document you should pinpoint the main reasons the grant is needed and how it will solve the problems of the grantee.
 The amount of funding as well as information about the venture should also be listed.
 Use this part of the document to convince the grantor that funding your business is the greatest idea ever and they’ll continue reading the rest of the proposal.